Back to articles

 Palisade Research runs an LLM Agent Honeypot that has logged over 20 million access attempts since October 2024.
 As of early 2026, three confirmed autonomous AI agents (with 14 flagged as probable) have been caught probing from Hong Kong, Singapore, and Poland.
 They weren't directed by a human operator.
 They found the honeypot, started enumerating it, and kept going on their own.

-The broader numbers back this up: 89% year-over-year increase in AI-enabled attacks (CrowdStrike 2026), a quarter of enterprise breaches expected to involve AI agent abuse by 2028 (Gartner), data exfiltration in 65% of CrewAI/GPT-4o test scenarios with Microsoft's Magentic-One executing arbitrary malicious code 97% of the time (arXiv:2503.12188).
 XBOW, an autonomous pentesting system, reached #1 on HackerOne's U.S. leaderboard in June 2025 after completing a benchmark in 28 minutes that takes human pentesters 40 hours.
+The broader trend matches: CrowdStrike's 2026 report logged an 89% year-over-year increase in AI-enabled attacks.
 XBOW is an outlier, though.
 It uses deterministic validation rather than pure LLM inference.
 Most open-source agent frameworks that threat actors actually modify and deploy don't have that discipline, which is exactly why they're vulnerable to what comes next.

 The Shared Pipeline Behind Every AI Pentesting Agent